 The appeal was brought on a very narrow basis with the Supreme Court of appeal only having to decide whether the deadline set for the provision of the houses constituted appropriate relief.
 The court did not enter into the merits of whether or not the date ordered by the High court was appropriate but extended the deadline to 30 June 2019 with the city paying the residents’ legal costs.

 As of 31 December 2018, the municipality had failed to abide by the High Court order.
 On 31 January 2019, SERI filed an application of contempt to hold the Ekurhuleni Metropolitan Municipality, the Mayor of Ekurhuleni, the City Manager, and the Head of Municipal Department of Human Settlements to account for failing to enforce the December 2017 High Court order.

 On 28 June 2019, the last working day before it was due to comply with the December 2017 order, the municipality delivered a variation application to request the court to extend, by one year, the period within which it must provide the residents with plots of land and houses which the residents have now been entitled for up to 20 years.

 On behalf of the residents, SERI filed an answering affidavit in the main application and founding affidavit in the counter-application.
-In it SERI now argues that the High Court has no power to vary orders to correct breaches of constitutional rights after those orders have come into effect.
-SERI also seeks constitutional damages of R5000 per resident for every month from 30 June 2019 until the date on which the municipality provides the residents with the houses to which they are entitled in terms of the December 2017 court order.
+In it SERI argued that the High Court has no power to vary orders to correct breaches of constitutional rights after those orders have come into effect.
+SERI also sought constitutional damages of R5000 per resident for every month from 30 June 2019 until the date on which the municipality provides the residents with the houses to which they are entitled in terms of the December 2017 court order.

 Supeme Court of Appeal